White-Raven/PowerEdge-shutup/README.md

 ----------------
 *_G11 seem to lack CPU temps in the data you can pull and rely on.
 Beware of the comments about it in the script and use the appropriate bits of code._

-**_I was told it is also working on iDrac8 (G13), but that beyond iDrac update 3.30.30.30, Dell has modified/removed the ability to control the fans via IMPI._
+**_I was told it is also working on iDrac8 (G13) and iDrac9 (G14), but that beyond iDrac update 3.30.30.30 for G13 and 3.34.34.34 for G14, Dell has modified/removed the ability to control the fans via IMPI._